campinghippie/hello-world/README.md

 # hello-world
-github practice how to create a new repository/life for Camping hippie.
+practice how to create a new repository/life for Camping hippie.

 Camping Hippie
 --------------